Washington Bankruptcy Exemptions

 What Happens to Property You Can't Exempt in a Washington Bankruptcy?

 • Chapter 7 Bankruptcy.
-If you file for Chapter 7 bankruptcy, you will get to keep your car because the exemption would protect the equity fully.
-In the same example, if your vehicle were worth $15,000, the bankruptcy trustee would sell your vehicle, pay you $5,000 for the exemption, and distribute the rest to your unsecured creditors.
+You keep the car because the exemption covers the full value.
+But if the car were worth $15,000, the trustee would sell it, pay you $5,025 for the exemption, and distribute the rest to your unsecured creditors.

 How Do You Protect a Financed Home or Car in a Washington Bankruptcy?